 2. Spanish Riding School

-Whether or not you’re a horse lover, this stop is one of the most popular Vienna tourist attractions, and we can assure you it will be fun for the entire family.
-This is the home of the famous Lipizzaner stallions who are versed in the classic art of dressage.
-These dancing horses will entertain and amaze you.
-After watching the performance, you are encouraged to tour the stables where the horses are cared for.
+Whether or not you’re a horse lover, the Lipizzaner stallions in Vienna is one of the most popular Vienna tourist attractions, and we can assure you it will be fun for the entire family.
+The famous Lipizzaner stallions who are versed in the classic art of dressage.
+The Lipizzaner horse show will entertain and amaze you.
+After watching the performance, you are encouraged to take a Spanish riding school tour of the stables where the horses are cared for.